Adult Religious Exploration

 New UU Fellowship

 Meet with our minister, a representative of the Welcoming Ministry, and other newcomers to learn more about Unitarian Universalism and our congregation.
 This is also an opportunity to connect with others at a similar place on their journey.
 Topics vary depending on the questions of our attendees, but can include exploration of theology and worship, our UU Roots, philosophy of religious education, our governance and polity, and becoming a member of the UUCRT.
-See the schedule and join the next class here.
+The next New UU Fellowship is Sunday March 4 at 11:45.

 UUCRT members and friends are encouraged to participate in the Undoing Racism® Community Organizing Workshop offered the People’s Institute for Survival and Beyond.